This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-- Transfer the oat flour to a large mixing bowl, add the baking powder, baking soda, salt, and pumpkin pie spice, and whisk to combine well.
+- Place the oat flour, baking powder, baking soda, salt, and pumpkin pie spice into a large mixing bowl, and whisk to combine well.

-- Add about 4 of the 5 ounces of the chocolate chips, and whisk to distribute the chips throughout the dry ingredients.
-Set the bowl aside.
+- Add about 4 of the 5 ounces of the chocolate chips, and mix to distribute the chips throughout the batter.

-- Transfer the wet mixture to the bowl of dry ingredients, and mix by hand until combined.
-Divide the batter evenly among the prepared wells of the muffin tin.
+- Divide the batter evenly among the prepared wells of the muffin tin.
 The wells should be completely full.
-Shake the muffin tin back and forth to distribute the batter in an even layer in each well.
-Sprinkle the tops evenly with the remaining chips.
+Sprinkle the tops evenly with the remaining chocolate chips.

-- Place the muffin tin in the center of the preheated oven and bake for 20 minutes, or until the tops of the muffins spring back when pressed gently in the center.
+- Place the muffin tin in the center of the preheated oven and bake for about 25 minutes, or until the tops of the muffins spring back when pressed gently in the center.

 - Remove from the oven and allow to cool in the tin for 10 minutes before transferring to a wire rack to cool completely.